rapyuta-robotics/UE_tools/README.md

 ## Usage/example
 ### Add custom lib to your Plugin
 1. Create yaml file which has path to your project and plugin which you want to install ros2 libs.
 Please refer default.yaml file as a config file template.
 2. `python3 docker_build_install_codegen.py --type pkgs --build --install --codegen --rosdistro foxy --config <path to your yaml file>`
+    1. example is `custom_config.yaml`
 3. Update your plugin build.cs to build with lib and headers.
 Please refer rclUE.buid.cs.

 ### Base roslib update in rclUE(for developer)